 is, without proof of the appointment of the Arbitrator or of the authenticity of the signature, sufficient evidence of the matters specified or stated.

-[Regulation 36 inserted in Gazette 28 Jun 2013 p.
+[Regulation 36 inserted: Gazette 28 Jun 2013 p.
 2951-2.]

 37. Matters to be included in Arbitrator’s annual report